ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 - $\varepsilon_x$ > 45° — Potentially unstable
 	- Polar and tropical regions actually reverse!

-A planemo does not _have_ to have an axial tilt, but most do, because their mass isn't evenly distributed throughout their volume, and that mass is tugged on by the host star(s), companion Moons, other planemos in their star system, etc.
+A planemon does not _have_ to have an axial tilt, but most do, because their mass isn't evenly distributed throughout their volume, and that mass is tugged on by the host star(s), companion Moons, other planemons in their star system, etc.

 **Precession Cycle (χ)**
 - χ ∈ ⟨15 ∧ 60⟩ ky — General Geotics range
 - χ ∈ ⟨20 ∧ 30⟩ ky — Earth-clone ideal range
-	- Note: If your planemo has an axial tilt ($\varepsilon_x ≠ 0$), it *will* have an axial precession period.
+	- Note: If your planemon has an axial tilt ($\varepsilon_x ≠ 0$), it *will* have an axial precession period.
 - < 5 ky
 	- Too fast
 	- Rapid climatic swings